elyra-ai/elyra/docs/dev/enhanced-python-support.md

 # Elyra - Enhanced Python Support

 Elyra provides **Enhanced Python Support** where Python scripts can be developed and executed.
-It also leverages the **Distributed Runtime Support** to enable running these scripts in remote environments.
+It also leverages the **Hybrid Runtime Support** to enable running these scripts in remote environments.

 ![Enhanced Python Support](../source/images/python-runner.png)

-The execution of the python script leverages the available `Python based Kernerls`.
-It enables users to select from the available `Python Kernels` and run.
+The execution of the python script leverages the available `Python based Kernels`.
+This enables users to run their scripts in different configurations and environments.

 ## Python Editor related components

-Elyra python editor is based on the JupyterLab editor which is currently based on CodeMirror.
+The Elyra python editor is based on the JupyterLab editor which is currently based on CodeMirror.

 <img src="../source/images/python-runner-components.png" alt="Python Editor Components" width="50%" height="50%">